cert-manager/website/content/en/docs/configuration/acme/_index.md

 #### Match Labels

-The `matchLabel` selector requires that all `Certificates` match at least one of the labels that are defined in the string map list of that stanza.
+The `matchLabel` selector requires that all `Certificates` match all of the labels that are defined in the string map list of that stanza.
 For example, the following `Issuer` will only match on `Certificates` that have the labels `"user-cloudflare-solver": "true"`, or `"email": "user@example.com"`, or both.